Pellissippi Parkway: Extension to Alcoa

-Although intended to initially improve access to Oak Ridge, the Pellissippi Parkway was envisioned from the start to be eventually extended from I-40/I-75 to US 129 in order to provide more efficient access to McGhee Tyson Airport.
+Although intended to initially improve access to Oak Ridge, the Pellissippi Parkway was envisioned from the start to be eventually extended from I-40/I-75 to US 129 in Alcoa in order to provide more efficient access to McGhee Tyson Airport.
 State plans for extending the Pellissippi Parkway first appeared in a 1973 statewide transportation program, and in April 1975, the Tennessee General Assembly passed a resolution authorizing TDOT to study the possibility of extending the route to US 129.
 Environmental reviews and location studies began in late 1980, and the first public hearings were held in January 1981.
 Then-Governor Lamar Alexander included the extension as part of a plan to develop a science and technology corridor in the region in the early 1980s.

 The extension was subject to strong opposition from some locals.
 In 1982 a group of local residents opposed to the extension formed the Citizens against the Pellissippi Parkway Extension (CAPPE).
-They charged that the route would pollute the groundwater and streams in the area, and that disruptions to streams would create conditions that could result in widespread flooding.
+They charged that the route would pollute the groundwater and streams in the area and that disruptions to streams would create conditions that could result in widespread flooding.
 They also expressed concern that the roadbed would likely be plagued by geological problems due to large numbers of sinkholes and unstable geological formations in the area.
 In addition, some critics alleged that Alexander, who is from Maryville, was pushing the extension for his personal financial benefit, citing land he co-owned nearby.
-Alexander denied these allegations, stating that he purchased the land for preservation, not development, and pointed out that the extension had been proposed since before his Governorship began.
+Alexander denied these allegations—stating that he purchased the land for preservation, not development—and pointed out that the extension had been proposed since before his Governorship began.